A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 \subsection{Data Ingest}

 Data ingest into the Librarian is performed in a two-step process to ensure reliable operation.
 In the first phase, the client computes key metadata such as file size and MD5 digest and reports them to the server.
-If the upload is allowed, the server creates space in a ``staging area'' one one of the storage nodes and instructs the client to upload its data.
+If the upload is allowed, the server creates space in a ``staging area'' on one of the storage nodes and instructs the client to upload its data.
 In the second phase, the client uploads the data and, if the upload completes successfully, notifies the server of that fact.
 The server (via support tools installed on the storage node) verifies that the uploaded data agree with the client's claims and, if so, atomically adds them to its data holdings.
-Because the Librarian has made its own copy of the file, the user may delete the original copy upon the successful completion of an upload operation.
+Because the Librarian has made its own copy of the file, the user is free to choose whether to delete the original copy upon the successful completion of an upload operation or retain a local copy.

 While some file metadata are fully generic (e.g., size), the Librarian tracks additional data that are more specific to its use as a astronomical data manager.
-Of particular note is that each file is associated with an \textit{observation} record defined by a start time (expressed as a Julian date) and a duration.
-These values are well-defined for raw HERA data files, and they are propagated into derived data products by matching common file name prefixes.
+Of particular note is that each file is associated with an \textit{observation} record defined by a start time (expressed as a Julian date, JD) and a duration.
+By convention, the JD is saved in the filename of raw HERA data, so derived data products which share a common prefix with these raw data can be matched to the same observation.
 When a derived data product is created from inputs corresponding to more than one \textit{observation}, it is generally named according to the earliest \textit{observation} of all of its inputs.
 While simple, this grouping scheme has worked well for the HERA collaboration's usage patterns.